adamsox/graphsite/README.md

 Functionality:
     - a python script that presents a Command Line Interface that allows users to:

-    - search for courses, which would be  based on: course code, year, weight, and time it is offered
+- search for courses, which would be  based on the course code, year, weight, and time it is offered.
 - enter a specific undergraduate course code (e.g. CIS*2750), or a general course prefix (e.g. CIS) and have those courses mapped out using GraphViz, with lines connecting them to their pre-requisites.
 - enter an undergraduate major code (e.g. CS), and have all of the required courses in that major mapped out using GraphViz, with lines connecting courses to their pre-requisites.

 Requirements:
     - "courses.json" data file